jeff61b/TicTacToe/README.md

 > Students will often jump straight in to building a complex algorithm to
 > determine if a player has won.
 While the enthusiasm is great, it's often
-> better to start with a 'computer-scored' version and then work towards a 'smart' version.
+> better to start with a 'player-scored' version and then work towards a 'smart' version.

 The goal of this phase is to make it so that players don't have to manually score the game.
 Instead, you're going to write some code that will check the